cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 ---

-*This course is designed to transform how real estate professionals leverage AI for competitive advantage.
-Join us to build the future of real estate automation!*
+*This course is designed to be the launchpad that transforms how real estate professionals leverage AI for competitive advantage.
+Join us to build the future of your real estate business!*

 © 2025 Caiyman AI LLC.
 All rights reserved.